niek95/Data_project/DESIGN.md

 Python will be used for both these steps.
 After this program is run the original file can be deleted.
+#### Data representation
+Instead of individual rows of single crimes the data will be aggregated by precinct.
+Each precinct will have its own object.
+Containing a calendar and week attribute.
+The calendar attribute will have a seperate calendar for each year, and each day of the week will be divided into hours.
+A count will be attached to each attribute for each of the categories.

 **Visualization**
 The visualization will consist of three parts: